-The project involves the conversion of an existing open carport into an enclosed sunroom as well as the enclosure of a rear porch into another sunroom.
-Both the carport and the porch are located on the west elevation of the house, not visible from the street.
+The project involves the conversion of the two existing rear porches into enclosed sunrooms.
+Both porches are located on the west elevation of the house, not visible from the street.
 However the property is bordered on the west by the Matheson Park and there is a public sidewalk that runs through the park behind the property.
 The conversions will add square footage to the house so it is actually an addition.
 Under the City of Gainesville's Historic Preservation Rehabilitation and Design Guidelines, additions can be approved by staff if the following are met: